-Get seeds for free
+Get seeds cheap or for free

 Did you know if you want to grow dry beans, you can literally just plant the dry beans that you may already have in your kitchen?
 You’ll want to soak them first to make it easier for them to sprout, but unless they’re several years old, they should grow just fine.
 If you have a 15-bean soup mix you’ll have a whole variety of beans to grow!

-Many fruits and vegetables we eat are going to have seeds you can plant, however know that if the food items have been imported from out of the country, they will have been irradiated to ensure they are disease-free and so they may not sprout.
+Many fruits and vegetables we eat are going to have seeds cheap you can plant, however know that if the food items have been imported from out of the country, they will have been irradiated to ensure they are disease-free and so they may not sprout.

 There is a viral video that has been going around on Facebook, Instagram and some other sites that talks about easy ways you can take seeds from various foods and plant them.
 The only problem is that video either over-complicates what you would need to do to plant those seeds anyway, or they are misleading about what you’ll get when you do attempt to sprout any of those things.

 It’s best to just think about what you’d like to grow and then look up the best way to grow that particular fruit or vegetable from seed.
 Keep in mind that some will take quite a long time to produce anything from seed.
-For example, store-bought strawberries can potentially produce viable strawberry plants from the seeds on the fruit, however it will usually be the next year before they are mature enough to give you anything to eat.
+For example, store-bought strawberries can potentially produce viable strawberry plants from the seeds cheap on the fruit, however it will usually be the next year before they are mature enough to give you anything to eat.